cgencer/EQueueSim/README.md

 # EQueueSim
-This is the simulator-code running on GoogleSheeps Apps-script for my upcoming boardgame EQueue (offline game)
+This is the simulator-code running on GoogleSheets Apps-script for my upcoming boardgame EQueue (offline game)

 This project is tied quite deeply into the GoogleSheet where I keep all my card-parameters for over 200 cards and action-tiles.
 I will soon also create a simple dummy-sheet to show how it is used to calculate all possibilities, strength curves of each item, etc.